iix21/iix21.github.io/_pages/privacy-policy.md

 permalink: /privacy-policy
 date: 2020-05-28 09:44:49
 title: Privacy Policy
-image: /assets/images/eroyx_ii.png
+image: /assets/images/logovideo.png
 imageshadow: false
 comments: false
 ---
-**eroyx** takes your privacy seriously.
+**MaxFlix21** takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 #### Collection of Routine Information